 Provider-initiated testing and counselling with at least 50% HIV testing coverage is the most widely available source of information on the prevalence of HIV in TB patients.
 However, this source of data is affected by selection biases, particularly when coverage is closer to 50% than to 100%.
 As coverage of HIV testing continues to increase globally, biases will decrease.
 Other sources of information on the prevalence of HIV among new TB cases include sero-surveys of a random sample of newly diagnosed TB cases and HIV sentinel surveillance systems when they include TB as a sentinel group.
 The different data sources were combined using local polynomial regression fitting by weighted least squares, using weight values of 1 for data from a nationally representative survey, 0.2 for data based on HIV sentinel surveillance, and a value equal to testing coverage in the case of data from provider-initiated HIV testing with coverage greater than 50%, and zero weights when testing coverage was less than 50%.

-In countries with no surveillance data on HIV among TB cases, the prevalence of HIV was derived indirectly from the prevalence of HIV in the general population, based on the relationship between the prevalence of HIV in TB and the prevalence of HIV in the general population shown in Annex 2.
+In countries with no surveillance data on HIV among TB cases, the prevalence of HIV was derived indirectly from the prevalence of HIV in the general population, based on the relationship between the prevalence of HIV in TB and the prevalence of HIV in the general population as follows: Let I and I0 denote incident cases and the total population, respectively, superscripts + and - denote HIV status, I0 is the prevalence of HIV among new TB cases, I1 is the prevalence of HIV in the general population and I2 is the incidence rate ratio (people living with HIV over HIV-negative).